Chris-Cherry/Projects/README.md

 # Projects

-## Classify Titanic
+## ML in python

-This project is really just an excuse to implement various machine learning algorithms from scratch in python.
+This project is really implementations of various machine learning algorithms from scratch in python.
 A training and test data set consistent of ticketing information for passengers on the Titanic was obtained from Kaggle to use in the project.
 The goal is to predict whether a passenger lived or died based on that ticketing information.

 ### PCA